-The GGC Library contains a number of unique spaces that have specific use policies.
+The GGC Library contains a number of unique spaces that have specific use policies:

-- Quiet Reading Room No cell phone use allowed.
+Quiet Reading Room / L 3111 - No cell phone use allowed.
 Audio must be listened to through headphones rather than computer speakers.
 No food allowed.
+Drinks must be in spill-proof containers.
+Book bags should remain on the floor and off the tables.

+Instruction Rooms / L 1119 & L 1120 - Drinks must be in spill-proof containers; food is not allowed in the instruction rooms.

+Information Commons - Drinks must be in spill-proof containers; food is not allowed at computers.

+Study Rooms / L 1121-1126, 1128; L 2102-09, 2138, 2140, 2142, 2144, 2146-2148; L 3102-09, 3132, 3134, 3136, 3138, 3140, 3142-44 - Users of study rooms must abide by the rules posted outside every study room.

-Drinks must be in spill proof containers.
-Book bags should not be placed on the tables.
-Absolutely no noise or conversation is allowed in the Quiet Reading Room. - Instruction Rooms Drinks must be in spill proof containers.
-Eating is not allowed in the instruction rooms. - Information Commons Drinks must be in spill proof containers.
-Eating is not allowed at computers. - Study Rooms Priority of use is given to groups of two or more students.
-If you are using a study room alone for quiet study, please allow others students to share the room with you.
-First floor study rooms may be reserved; see procedure below.
-Users of study rooms must abide by the rules that are posted outside every study room.
+Priority of use is given to groups of two or more students; if you are using a study room alone for quiet study, please allow others students to share the room with you.

-Reservations of Library Spaces
+Certain library spaces may be reserved, per these guidelines:

-• Heritage Lecture Room - The HLR is reserved for official functions of the President's Office and educational presentations sponsored by the Library or a School of GGC.
-Reservations are coordinated through the Library Administrative Office.
-Event sponsors are responsible for arranging for setup, breakdown and cleanup of the HLR.
-Event sponsors are also responsible for access and security for any events which take place outside of Library hours.
+Heritage Lecture Room / L 3148 - The HLR is reserved for official functions of the President's Office and educational presentations sponsored by the Library or a School of GGC.

+This space is undergoing renovation and is unavailable for use as of 18 May 2023 coordinated through the Library Administrative Office.
+Use of this space occurs only during Library hours.

-- Administrative Conference Room (L3121) The ACR is reserved for College related meetings.
-Reservations are coordinated through the Library Administrative Office.
-Recurring meetings can only be on monthly or greater sequences.
-Use of this facility can only take place during Library hours. - Instruction Rooms The Library Instruction Rooms are designated for the delivery of library instruction classes and may be reserved by library employees to provide instruction and training sessions; this usage will have priority over all other uses of the rooms.
-During non-peak times, the rooms may be scheduled by GGC faculty and staff for College related meetings and training at the discretion of the Head of Research Services. - First Floor Study/Presentation Rooms These study rooms may be reserved by GGC students, faculty and staff for periods of up to 2 hours.
-They must be reserved at least 2 hours ahead of the reservation time.
-Reservations can be made at any Info Commons Help Desk.
-Recurring reservations are not allowed for these rooms.
-Preference of use for Presentation Room L1128 is given to students.
-Faculty and staff who need a conference room will be referred to the Library Administrative Office for availability of L3121.
-Only if that room is reserved will L1128 be reserved for faculty or staff events. - Study Rooms in Library Information Commons Study rooms in computing facilities that are managed by the Library but located in buildings other than L are subject to the same rules as in the Library.
-These rooms may be reserved at any of the three computing area Help Desks.
+Administrative Conference Room / L3121 - The ACR is reserved for GGC-related meetings.
+Reservations are

+Instruction Rooms - The Library Instruction Rooms are designated for the delivery of library instruction classes and may be reserved by library employees to provide instruction and training sessions; this usage will have priority over all other uses of the rooms.
+The rooms may be scheduled by GGC faculty and staff for GGC-related meetings and training at the discretion of the Head of Research Services.

-FREE SPEECH
+First Floor Study/Presentation Rooms / L 1121-1126, 1128 - These study rooms may be reserved by GGC students, faculty and staff for periods of up to 2 hours.
+They must be reserved at least 2 hours ahead of the reservation time. can be made at any Library service desk.

+Free Speech

-All library users are reminded that if they desire to exercise their Freedom of Expression they must complete a Free Speech Area Request form and it must be submitted according to Administrative Policy Manual 4.19 GGC Freedom of Expression policy.
+All library users are reminded that if they desire to exercise their Freedom of Expression they must complete a Free Speech Area Request and it must be submitted according to Administrative Policy Manual 4.19 GGC Freedom of Expression policy.